What are Kirk Session records?

 In other cases, kirk session minutes can provide the vital information to break down a brick wall by naming the father of an illegitimate child.
 You may find out quite a lot about the circumstances too!

 Some kirk session records contain baptisms, marriages and burials that are not included in the old parish registers (OPRs).
 These can sometimes be quite substantial lists; in other cases they are sporadic.
-Pre-1841 population lists and male heads of families are two other resources you may find, the former fairly rare, the latter much more common.
+Pre-1841 population lists and rolls of male heads of families are two other resources you may find, the former fairly rare, the latter much more common.
 The National Records of Scotland catalogue records will often include a note about these elements.
 Or check Parish Registers in the Kirk Session Minutes of the Church of Scotland (Diane Baptie, 2001) available from SAFHS or the Scottish Genealogy Society.

 Very broadly, kirk session records are most useful before 1855.
 During the 19th century the declining role of the Church in society generally meant that records focused increasingly on strictly church matters.
 In more rural areas this change was slower.
 Up to the 1880s, and beyond in some cases, I would still check them.
 Censure for ante-nuptial fornication was relatively common in my one-place study parish in the 1870s, for example.
 (See my page for more on the records there)